 - ½ onion chopped

 - 3 cups chicken or vegetable broth more for thinner consistency

 - ¼ teaspoon salt

 - 1 teaspoon Green & Black's Organic cocoa powder

-- ⅛ tsp hot chili powder (like cayenne)
+- ⅛ teaspoon hot chili powder like cayenne

 - Preheat your oven to 400 degrees F. Line a baking sheet with parchment paper.
 Wipe the outside of the squash clean and cut it in half.
 Scoop out the seeds and place the squash halves on the baking sheet.